 Emily Cook, LCSW

-The Coming Benzodiazepine Crisis: The Role of Behavioral Healthcare Workers
+The Benzodiazepine Crisis: Challenges for Behavioral Healthcare Workers

 Emily J. Cook is a licensed clinical social worker who earned a Masters in Social Work from the University of Pennsylvania with a clinical practice track.

-1. Participants will be able to identify types of benzodiazepines and the reasons they are prescribed.
+1. Identify types of benzodiazepines and the reasons they are prescribed.

-2. Participants will learn about the risks associated with benzodiazepines and sleep medications.
+2. Recognize the risks associated with benzodiazepines and sleep medications.

-3. Participants will be provided guidance in assisting patients who are working with their benzodiazepine prescriber.
+3. Provide guidance in assisting patients who are working with their benzodiazepine prescriber.

-4. Participants will learn how to recognize benzodiazepine withdrawal symptoms and techniques in how to counsel people experiencing withdrawal.
+4. Discuss how to recognize benzodiazepine withdrawal symptoms and techniques in how to counsel people experiencing withdrawal.